akka/akka/akka-docs/src/main/paradox/additional/native-image.md

 chosen needs extra configuration.

 While Akka does not mandate a logger implementation, `logback-classic` is used in many Akka samples throughout the Akka projects.
-To make logback requires additional entries reflect entries, configuring static initalization of logback and either avoid using
+Building native images with logback requires additional reflect entries, configuring static initialization of logback and either avoiding using
-`ch.qos.logback.classic.AsyncAppender` or declare your own lazy version of (not starting any threads at compile time).
+`ch.qos.logback.classic.AsyncAppender` or declaring your own lazy version of the appender (not starting any threads at native image build time).

 FIXME should we add link to working sample/config for logback?
 FIXME should we provide a lazy async logger appender or show it here?